duckduckgo/p5-app-duckpan/README.md

 - **username** : `dax`
 - **password** : `duckduckhack`

-**The DuckPAN client has already been installed for you.** You can now clone the instant answer repos and start developing/testing.
+**The DuckPAN client has already been installed for you.** You can now clone the Instant Answer repos and start developing/testing.

 ------

 ## Vagrant Virtual Environment